 PARP inhibitors, such as Lynparza (chemical name: olaparib) and Talzenna (chemical name: talazoparib), have been approved to treat advanced-stage HER2-negative breast cancer in people with a BRCA1 or BRCA2 mutation.

 The poly ADP-ribose polymerase (PARP) enzyme fixes DNA damage in both healthy and cancer cells.
 Research has shown that medicines that interfere or inhibit the PARP enzyme make it even harder for cancer cells with a BRCA1 or BRCA2 mutation to fix DNA damage.
 This makes it harder for the cancer cells to survive.
 In other words, a PARP inhibitor makes some cancer cells less likely to survive their DNA damage.

-The immunotherapy medicine Tecentriq (chemical name: atezolizumab) in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound paclitaxel or nab-paclitaxel) is approved to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+Keytruda is used in combination with chemotherapy to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.

 You can visit Treatment and Side Effects for more information about surgery, radiation therapy, chemotherapy, targeted therapies such as PARP inhibitors, and immunotherapy.

 Clinical trials using these and other therapies could play a key role in improving the treatment of triple-negative breast cancer.
 Talk to your doctor if you think you might be interested in taking part in a clinical trial.

 Did you know Breastcancer.org is a nonprofit?
 Donations from individuals make it possible for us to publish the most reliable, complete, and up-to-date information about breast cancer.
 Please make a donation online today or text HELPBCO to 243725 to donate via your mobile device.
 Message and data rates may apply.